Certora/Documentation/docs/user-guide/timeouts/timeouts-main.md

 is to solve.
 Intuitively, in order to obtain a correctness proof for the rule, an argument for the correctness of each of its paths has to be found.

-The Certora Prover indicates the path count in the Live Statistics panel of its reports.
-There, the path count is given both globally, and per call.
+The Certora Prover indicates the path count in the Live Statistics panel.
+The path count is given once for the whole rule and, separately on a per-call basis.
+The per-call path count always includes the paths of all deeper calls (the same holds for the count of nonlinear operations of the call).

 ```{figure} path-count-stats.png
 :name: path-count-stats